-In Asia, technology is advancing at giant steps, and that eSIM cards have already arrived in Thailand.
+In Asia, technology is advancing at giant steps, and that eSIM Thailand have already arrived in the country.
 Being an alternative to traditional SIM cards, this technology can change our travels as we know them.

 This Virtual SIM card may seem to be called “electronic SIM” but it’s not, in fact, the name of the eSIM card comes from “embedded SIM”.
 Manufacturers are already starting to introduce this chip directly into the devices, here its where its name comes from.